Built for Workday customers

 Own unified cross-system authorization object

-Budget logic
+Budget connection

 Reference cost centers